-A 4G mobile tower next to Santacruz school evokes ire of parents, residents appeal to SoBo activists for help
+Mumbai: 4G mobile tower next to Santacruz school evokes ire of parents

 A 4G mobile tower opposite St. Teresa’s Convent School, Santacruz (W) has parents, teachers and members of nearby housing societies up in arms.
 The tower, according to school authorities, was set up overnight outside the school’s compound wall last month, without their knowledge.